jcouv/roslyn/async-iterator.md

 When either the caller or background execution need to move the method forward, execution will resume from the right label because the state variable was set to `N` and the dispatching logic will jump to that label.

-Because there is a cost to starting background execution, suspending and resuming, the lowering pattern is optimized: if the task was already completed, we avoid that overhead and instead just move ahead with the result.
+Because there is a cost to starting background execution, suspending and resuming, the lowering pattern is optimized: if the task was already completed (`awaiterTemp.IsCompleted`), we avoid that overhead and instead just move ahead with the result.

 #### Locals

-Although I won't go into much details on this, it is worth mentioning that all the local variables in the method are converted to fields on a compiler-generated type, so they maintain their values across suspensions/resumptions.
+Local variables that are used across suspensions are converted to fields on a compiler-generated type, so they maintain their values when suspding and resuming.

 The compiler also generates fields for:
 - method parameters,